-Bactroban Cream is a white cream that contains 2.15% w/w mupirocin calcium (equivalent to 2.0% mupirocin free acid) in an oil and water-based emulsion.
+Each gram of Bactroban Cream contains 20 mg (2% w/w) of mupirocin equivalent to 21.5 mg (2.15% w/w) of mupirocin calcium.
 The inactive ingredients are benzyl alcohol, cetomacrogol 1000, cetyl alcohol, mineral oil, phenoxyethanol, purified water, stearyl alcohol, and xanthan gum.

 Bactroban Cream - Clinical Pharmacology

-Mupirocin is bactericidal at concentrations achieved by topical application.
-The minimum bactericidal concentration (MBC) against relevant pathogens is generally 8-fold to 30-fold higher than the minimum inhibitory concentration (MIC).
-In addition, mupirocin is highly protein bound (>97%), and the effect of wound secretions on the MICs of mupirocin has not been determined.
+Mupirocin is bactericidal at concentrations achieved by topical administration.
+Mupirocin is highly protein bound (greater than 97%) and the effect of wound secretions on the minimum inhibitory concentrations (MICs) of mupirocin has not been determined.

-Mupirocin has been shown to be active against most strains of S. aureus and Streptococcus pyogenes, both in vitro and in clinical studies.
-(See INDICATIONS AND USAGE.)
-The following in vitro data are available, BUT THEIR CLINICAL SIGNIFICANCE IS UNKNOWN.
-Mupirocin is active against most strains of Staphylococcus epidermidis and Staphylococcus saprophyticus.
+Mupirocin has been shown to be active against susceptible isolates of S. aureus and S. pyogenes, both in vitro and in clinical trials [see Indications and Usage (1)].
+The following in vitro data are available, but their clinical significance is unknown.
+Mupirocin is active against most isolates of Staphylococcus epidermidis.